A guide to surfing El Salvador

 - On a basic budget, I recommend Rancho Mumma Cata as it is right on the beach ($20 / night fan).

-- Mira Flores is absolutely stunning and should not be missed ($500 for 6 night including daily boat trips to other waves – I stayed here, we had two big beds in our room and shared between 3.
+- Hotel Mira Flores is absolutely stunning and should not be missed ($500 for 6 night including daily boat trips to other waves – I stayed here, we had two big beds in our room and shared between 3.
 The stairs are a workout but the view is exceptional.
 I would stay again and again!
+Rooms from $70 a night.

 - There is also another AST Surf Hostel overlooking the point.
 Or the Punta Flores Surf Hotel.